Rebuilding Trust — There could be one important step you missed that will finally set you free

 What does forgiveness have to do with it?

-Before I get to the surest way of how to learn to trust again, I want to take you through a first step you will need to go through in order to trust again.
-It's called forgiveness.
+Before I get to the surest way of how to rebuild trust, I want to take you through the first in your journey of trust—forgiveness.

 Forgiveness is a fickle thing.
 When we don't forgive, we ultimately sabotage our best efforts in trusting.
 Forgiveness is often misperceived in many ways, so I want to address that for a second.